Offbeatmammal/VTrim/README.md

 Notes
 -----
-While no transcoding takes place is the input and output file types match (eg mp4 to mp4, or mkv to mkv) if you make a change (eg mp4 to mkv) it will apply a conversion using default ffmpeg settings which will take much longer and will probably not give optimal results.
+- While no transcoding takes place is the input and output file types match (eg mp4 to mp4, or mkv to mkv) if you make a change (eg mp4 to mkv) it will apply a conversion using default ffmpeg settings which will take much longer and will probably not give optimal results.
+- If ffmpeg and ffprobe are in a different directory (depends on install method), paths should be adjusted in the script to accomodate

 ---